Saadat Ali Khan I: Governor of Awadh

 After his dismissal from Agra, Khan went to Delhi.
 He was appointed governor of Awadh (in present-day Uttar Pradesh) on 9 September 1722 after the transfer of provincial governor Girdhar Bahadur.
 Khan gathered his troops including Kalika Prasad Tandon and recruited more before leaving for the province.
 During his journey, he stayed at Farrukhabad.
-Muhammad Khan Bangash, the Afghan chief of the city, gave him information about the strength of Shaikhzadas (a community which ruled Lucknow).
+Muhammad Khan Bangash, the Hindustani Pathan chief, gave him information about the strength of Shaikhzadas (a community which ruled Lucknow).
 He advised Khan to befriend the sheikhs of Kakori, adversaries of the Shaikhzadas, before entering Lucknow.
 Khan did so, and the sheikhs informed him about the strengths and weaknesses of the Shaikhzadas of Lucknow.
 He then marched towards Lucknow, and camped on the city's outskirts.
 Khan crossed the Gomti River by night, and silently entered the city with his artillery.
 After pulling down the sword which hung on the gates of the city, he attacked the Shaikhzadas at the Akbari Gate.
 In the ensuing battle, the Shaikhzadas were defeated and driven from Panchmahala (their palace).

 At the start of Khan's governorship of Awadh, its zamindars refused to follow Mughal regulations.
 Khan tried to solve Awadh's fiscal and jagirdar problems, sending agents to assess crop yields.
 He soon realized that, except for the zamindars, no one (including the local officials) welcomed his scheme; jagirdar agents tried to prevent its implementation.
 The jagirdar's amils (personal staff) viewed his scheme as an attempt by Khan to subvert the existing jagirdar system.
 This alarmed him, since he did not want to alienate the jagirdars.
 In response, he offered a discount on the jagir assessment paid by the jagirdars.
 Saiyad Ghulam Ali, author of Imad-us-Sadat, calls this system ijara.
 This scheme stabilised provincial administration, since the jagirdars no longer had to send their staff to the fields; the amils (appointed by the governor) were now accountable to him, and local officials were to approach them directly to resolve disputes.
 Thus, Khan ended the administrative authority of the jagirdars over their jagirs.
+In 1730, Burhan-ul-Mulk sent Mir Muhammad Salah Khan Baraha and Sayyid Munawwar Ali Tirmizi of Bilgram to the qasbahs around Lucknow to recruit men for his army.